YuriiZdyrko/elixir_concurrency_cheatsheet/cheatsheet.md

     :accumulate
     # accumulate demand until set to :forward via demand/2

-# :accumulate is useful as a synchronization mechanism,
+# :accumulate can be useful as a synchronization mechanism,
-# where the demand is accumulated until all consumers are subscribed.
+# to accumulate demand until all consumers are subscribed.

 :producer and :producer_consumer
   :buffer_size